Your Alaskan Adventures

 1. Sea Kayaking

-Sitka is located on the Baranof Island, meaning there are plenty of chances nearby for some epic sea kayaking.
+Sitka is located on Baranof Island, meaning there are plenty of chances nearby for some epic sea kayaking.
 Even though we didn't see much wildlife, the tour itself was incredible - and we saw a truly insane amount of starfish and jelly fish below us!
 My husband and I went through Alaska Travel Adventures and the views were stunning, one of the most peaceful places I've ever experienced.

 Picture